By Mike Evans, Past Conservation Director

 Localized heat effects and changes in microclimates — and perhaps also to the regional climate — will also be an outgrowth of the permanent change to the borderlands.
 Gardeners know that east facing and west facing walls have different summertime temperatures; ecologists know that north facing and south facing slopes have different environmental factors.
 The border wall will destroy microclimates that give the borderlands much of their diversity and result in a different plant and animal community adapted to the presence of this colossus.
 Over time diversity will diminish.
 Just look at our desert mountain preserves if you want a relevant example.

 What will be the affect on the summer monsoon season?
 I am aware of no studies that look at this, and. the federal government plans to exempt the construction from all regulations that could slow down or stop the construction.
 Of course, this will be litigated.
 Still, the southwestern deserts and mountains biomes have evolved with the yearly gift of the summer monsoon.
-This continental weather feature should not be ignored.
+This co7ntinental weather feature should not be ignored.

 Another environmental attribute of the borderlands is the pronounced presence of edge effects: changes that occur at the boundaries of adjacent habitats.
 When multiple habitats in proximity to one another are disturbed, the environment becomes less diverse.
 We love southeastern Arizona because of the diversity of life.
 Say goodbye to that diversity if the wall is constructed.